d-krupke/cpsat-primer/README.md

 > [basic data structures and their _comprehensions_](https://docs.python.org/3/tutorial/datastructures.html)
 > and elegant loops using
 > [itertools](https://docs.python.org/3/library/itertools.html).
 These tools
-> allow you to express your mathematical ideas in Python more elegantly.
+> allow you to express your mathematical ideas in Python more elegantly in
+> general, and they are especially useful for optimization problems.
 >
 > Additionally, there are excellent tools to automatically format, check, and
 > improve your code, such as [ruff](https://docs.astral.sh/ruff/tutorial/).